 - Sometimes information held by the City is confidential for a while but later it becomes available as public information.
-(Examples: details of a pending real estate negotiation or an active police investigation are not public information until the investigation is closed or the negotiation is presented for a final vote in a City Commission meeting.)
+(Examples: details of a pending real estate negotiation or an active police investigation are not public information until the investigation is closed or the negotiation is presented for a final vote in a City Council meeting.)

 - The law does not require City staff to do research or to perform calculations for you.
 The staff is only required to disclose public information that currently exists as of the date of your request.
 Staff is not required to create information that does not exist.
 Staff will not honor a “standing” or “permanent” request for information that comes out periodically; you must ask for the information after each period.